blenderbox/enrollwise-fe-cli/README.md

   }
 ```

-If you've installed CLI locally you will need to call commans using your package manager of choise, for example:
+If you've installed CLI locally you will need to call commands using your package manager of choise, for example:

 `yarn ew-react-codegen component foo --props --tests` or `npm ew-react-codegen component foo --props --tests`